Learning Unified Representation of 3D Gaussian Splatting: Introduction

 Recent advances in 3D Gaussian Splatting (3DGS)~\citep{kerbl20233d} have established it as a powerful technique for representing and rendering 3D scenes, enabling high-fidelity, real-time novel view synthesis through explicit parameterization of Gaussian primitives.
 This representation has catalyzed a growing body of work exploring learning-based methods that operate directly on Gaussian primitives, supporting tasks such as compression~\citep{shin2025locality}, generation~\citep{yi2024gaussiandreamer, xie2025generative}, and understanding~\citep{guo2024semantic}.
 In these pipelines, the native parameterization $\boldsymbol{\theta} = \{\boldsymbol{\mu}, \mathbf{q}, \mathbf{s}, \mathbf{c}, o\}$ is often adopted as the input or output of neural architectures.

 Despite its effectiveness in optimization-based reconstruction, we identify fundamental limitations when this parametric representation is employed as a learning space for neural networks.
-Our analysis reveals three critical issues.
-First, the mapping from parameters to rendered output exhibits non-uniqueness: multiple distinct parameter configurations yield identical visual results.
-This occurs through quaternion sign ambiguity (i.e., $\mathbf{q}$ and $-\mathbf{q}$ represent identical rotations), symmetry-induced rotation invariance, and equivalences in spherical harmonic coefficients.
-Second, the parameter components exhibit severe numerical heterogeneity, with scales spanning large magnitude while quaternions remain unit-normalized.
-Third, these parameters inherently reside on distinct mathematical manifolds: positions in $\mathbb{R}^3$, rotations in $\text{SO}(3)$, and appearance in spherical harmonic space, inconsistent with the Euclidean space demands of standard neural architectures.
+Specifically, the native parameterization $\boldsymbol{\theta}$ conflicts with the inductive biases of standard neural architectures in three critical ways.
+First, the mapping from parameters to rendered output exhibits \textbf{non-uniqueness}.
+Ambiguities such as quaternion sign duality and symmetry-induced variances create a one-to-many mapping.
+This mapping creates ``embedding collisions'' where distinct parameter inputs producing identical visual outputs generate conflicting supervision signals, leading to training instability and poor convergence \citep{bengio2013representation, wang2020understanding}.
+Second, the parameter components suffer from \textbf{numerical heterogeneity}.
+Spatial positions span large magnitudes while quaternions remain unit-normalized, violating the homogeneous feature distribution assumption required for effective gradient flow \citep{ioffe2015batch}.
+Third, these parameters inherently reside on \textbf{distinct mathematical manifolds}, such as positions in $\mathbb{R}^3$, rotations in $SO(3)$, and appearance in spherical harmonic coefficients.
+Forcing these non-Euclidean variables into the Euclidean feature spaces of standard encoders breaks their intrinsic geometric structure, making the representation difficult to compress or regularize effectively.